Free Bonus Dividend At 7.42% From Market Failure

 Take a closer look at the biggest mREIT

 Annaly Capital Management (NYSE:NLY) is the largest mortgage REIT and gets a lot of attention from analysts and investors.
-Annaly has four preferred shares, and with so many eyes on them the preferred shares should be priced closely together.
+Annaly has four preferred shares, and with so many eyes on them, the preferred shares should be priced closely together.

 They are not - swing and a miss by the market.